AMingBling/IDATA2304-project-student-made-gadgets/protocol.md

 ## 9. Message Framing and Format

 - **Framing / marshalling:** application messages are sent as single-line JSON payloads (line-delimited JSON).
 Each message occupies one text line terminated by `\n`.
-The server treats a received line starting with `{` as JSON otherwise it interprets some legacy plaintext handshake messages (see registration above).
+The server treats a received line starting with `{` as JSON otherwise it interprets some plaintext handshake messages (see registration above).

 - **Message envelope (required fields):** most messages are JSON objects containing at least:
   - `messageType` &mdash; string that indicates the semantic type (e.g. `SENSOR_DATA_FROM_NODE`, `ACTUATOR_COMMAND`, `ADD_SENSOR`, `ALERT`, `REQUEST_NODE`).